Cova14/BankTest/README.md

 So, if the previous db expired or maybe you want to use your own db just go to the [Neo4j Sandbox](https://neo4j.com/sandbox-v2/) and create a new Sandbox

-Then go to Code and select JS.
+Then go to the Code tab and select JS.
 Once there you'll find something like this:

 `var driver = neo4j.driver('bolt://34.239.207.52:32955', neo4j.auth.basic('neo4j', 'polish-splicers-rifles'));`